zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

       - `"video"`: Video file (no audio).
       - `"audio_and_video"`: Video file (with audio).
     - `uid`: String.
 User ID.
 The user whose audio or video is recorded in the file.
-    - `mixedAllUser`: String.
+    - `mixedAllUser`: Boolean.
 Whether the audio and video of all users are combined into a single file.
-      - `"true"`: All users are recorded in a single file.
+      - `true`: All users are recorded in a single file.
-      - `"false"`: Each user is recorded separately.
+      - `false`: Each user is recorded separately.
-    - `isPlayable`: String.
+    - `isPlayable`: Boolean.
 Whether the file can be played online.
-      - `"true"`: The file can be played online.
+      - `true`: The file can be played online.
-      - `"false"`: The file cannot be played online.
+      - `false`: The file cannot be played online.
-    - `sliceStartTime`: String.
+    - `sliceStartTime`: Number.
 The Unix time (ms) when the recording starts.
   - `status`: Number.
 The recording status.
     - `0`: The recording has not started.
     - `1`: The initialization is complete.